nurirfansyah/Simple_digital_SNN_with_LLM/README.md

 | :exclamation: Important Note            |
 |-----------------------------------------|

 This is an AI-generated design.
 Most parts of the documentation are also AI-generated, as seen below.
+The prompts leading to the system design, verilog code, and documentation can be seen from: docs/Simple SNN Verilog Implementation.pdf. (https://github.com/nurirfansyah/Simple_digital_SNN_with_LLM/blob/main/docs/Simple%20SNN%20Verilog%20Implementation.pdf)

 Here's a brief documentation of the system and its modules: